-Students returning from higher alert areas in England may not need tests upon returning to campus if they can get tested at an NHS test site before coming back to campus.
+Students returning from higher alert areas in England may not need tests upon returning to campus if they can get tested at an NHS test site beforehand.

 As of 26 December, Cornwall has entered tier two.
 The new restrictions include rules that people cannot meet indoors with someone outside their household or bubble (though the rule of six still applies outdoors), people should work from home if possible, and alcohol can only be served with a “substantial meal” in hospitality settings (which will stop taking orders at 10pm, closing at 11pm).

 Update: As of 31 December, Cornwall has entered tier three.
-New restrictions outline that people may not meet socially indoors or outdoors with someone outside their household or bubble apart from some public places and that hospitality settings must close except for delivery, takeaway, and click and collect.
+New restrictions outline that people may not meet socially indoors or outdoors with someone outside their household or bubble, apart from some public places, and hospitality settings must close, except for delivery, takeaway, and click and collect.